In the beginning ...

 Spill scenarios

-In charge of Dr. Paula Pérez Brunius, the potential consequences of different oil spills scenarios are examined, considering the role of physical transport and dispersion processes on the destination of oil derivatives in the western deep-sea region of the Gulf of Mexico, and its possible impacts on the ecosystem at different temporal and spatial scales.
+Under Dr. Paula Pérez Brunius where the potential consequences of different oil spill scenarios are examined, considering the role of physical transport and dispersal processes on the destination of petroleum products in the western deep-water region of the Gulf of Mexico, and their potential impacts on the ecosystem at different temporal and spatial scales.
 The study will include field observations, as well as experiments and numerical simulations specifically designed for this purpose.
-There is a technological development component that includes an unmanned vehicle capable of launching drifting instruments for marking a spot in the event of an accident.
+There is a technological development component that includes an unmanned vehicle capable of throwing instruments adrift to mark a stain in the event of an accident..

 Services